 According to experts, yes and no, respectively.
-While talking about masturbation with your S.O. may be more uncomfortable than day three of a cleanse, there’s no reason for the topic to be taboo.
+While talking about masturbation with your S.O. may be more uncomfortable than that last set of burpees, there’s no reason for the topic to be taboo.
 In fact, relationship pros say solo-time can help make sex with your partner even better.

 Common misconceptions about masturbation

 Just because you’re coupled up doesn’t mean your partner suddenly becomes solely responsible for your orgasms (or vice versa).
 “From a physiological and psychological perspective, moderate masturbation is completely normal and should be viewed as a relational enhancement,” explains John Mayer, PhD, a clinical psychologist at Doctor On Demand.

 “Unfortunately, rather than being seen as the gift that it is, masturbation has been hijacked by individuals and institutions who feel the need to control other human beings,” he says.
 That notion that you’re cheating on your boyfriend by using your vibrator?
 A total myth.

 That notion that you’re cheating on your boyfriend by using your vibrator?
 A total myth.

 And the benefits of masturbation go beyond sexual satisfaction.
 “Masturbation improves self-confidence, reduces stress, and helps you sleep better,” explains sexologist Emily Morse, creator and host of the podcast Sex With Emily.
 “These widespread benefits are largely unknown, so we often can’t understand why our partners would need to please themselves without us.”